Paink64/HPC-AI-Resources/Personal-Computer-Simple-ML.md

 ```

 3️⃣ Click **Run** (▶) to train the ML model!

 ✅ Model trained successfully!
 Your ML model is now ready to make predictions. 🎉

-📌 **What’s Happening?** The model **learns** the pattern between age and scores!

 ---